apache/mynewt-site/docs/chapter1/project1.md

         Godeps                  README.md               coding_style.txt        newt.go
         LICENSE                 cli                     design.txt

-* Use the go command 'install' to compile and install packages and dependencies.
-Add go environment to path.
+* Use the Go command 'install' to compile and install packages and dependencies.
+Add Go environment to path.
 Again, to make the export variable permanent, add it to your ~/.bashrc (or equivalent) file.

         $ %GOPATH%\bin\godep restore
         $ go get